4d/docs/docs/WebServer/authentication.md

 The `$3` parameter receives the IP address of the browser’s machine.
 This information can allow you to distinguish between intranet and internet connections.

 >4D returns IPv4 addresses in a hybrid IPv6/IPv4 format written with a 96-bit prefix, for example ::ffff:192.168.2.34 for the IPv4 address 192.168.2.34.
+For more information, refer to the [IPv6 Support](webServerConnect.md#ipv6-support) section.

 #### $4 - Server IP address

 The `$4` parameter receives the IP address used to call the web server.
 4D allows for multi-homing, which allows you to exploit machines with more than one IP address.
+For more information, please refer to the [Configuration page](webServerConfig.html#ip-address-to-listen).

 #### $5 and $6 - User Name and Password